RodneyShag/Interview_solutions/Solutions/Custom/Dijkstra's Algorithm.md

 I came up with this representation of the graph (using parallel arrays to make representing edges easy).
 There may be better ways to organize this data.

+Dijkstra's algorithm will actually calculate the shortest path from a source node to _every_ other node in the graph.

 ### Sample Graph we will use